alejandro-parga/alejandro-parga.github.io/index.md

 </center>
 <br>
 **Research Summary**<br>
-Experienced neurophysiologist with a robust background in trauma medicine and a high level of expertise in clinical and experimental methodologies, including vector interventions and opto/chemogenetics.
-Recognized for leadership in coordinating complex research initiatives aimed at influencing brain function.
-Skilled in integrating neuroanatomical, electrophysiological, and multiomics approaches to decipher neuronal circuitry.
-Proficient in guiding multidisciplinary teams in neuroscience, with a focus on understanding the biophysical underpinnings of neuronal networks.
-Committed to uncovering the mechanisms of cognitive processes through the study of neuronal ensembles and applying this knowledge to drive technological advancements for cognitive enhancement.
+In my research, I integrate neurophysiological, anatomical, and multiomics approaches to investigate the intricate functions of neuronal networks.
+I excel in orchestrating clinical and research projects, leveraging my experience in both academic and industry settings.
+My primary objective is to unravel the complexities of neuronal ensembles and their implications for cognitive functions.
+By elucidating these mechanisms, I aim to translate this knowledge into tangible applications, harnessing advanced technologies to modulate neuronal networks.

 <style>
 .container {